Meningitis and encephalitis

 - Where possible, determine the infection’s source; especially important when the causative agent may be a public health concern

-Cerebrospinal fluid (CSF) analysis.
+Cerebrospinal fluid (CSF) examination.
 This is a primary diagnostic tool for encephalitis and meningitis.
-CSF analysis includes a core group of common tests and a wide variety of other tests that can be ordered and performed on a sample of CSF fluid.
+A CSF examination includes a core group of common tests and a wide variety of other tests that can be ordered and performed on a sample of CSF fluid.
 CSF is collected using a procedure called a or spinal tap.

 Initial CSF tests - The initial basic set of CSF tests that are often performed with suspected infections of the include: